-Cost of Extreme WeatherHurricanes, tornadoes, and heavy flooding rains continue to cause havoc in the USA.
+Cost of Extreme WeatherGlobal warming is quickly changing weather patterns and causing increasingly extreme weather events globally.
+Hurricanes, tornadoes, and heavy flooding rains continue to cause havoc in the USA.
 While some Americans have a paranoid fear of terrorism, extreme weather events cause more costly damage, more often than any terrorist could imagine.
 Pacific hurricanes (aka cyclones) create increasing damage and death in the Pacific Islands and the coastal areas of Asia and Australia.
 Pacific cyclones caused large waves, heavy rain, flooding and high winds.
 Storm surges; cause damage to coastal communities and 90% of tropical cyclone deaths.
 Over the past two centuries, tropical cyclones have been responsible for the deaths of about 1.9 million people worldwide.
 Large areas of standing water caused by flooding lead to infection, as well as contributing to mosquito-borne illnesses.
 When ocean water floods the land, salts are left behind.
 Increased salinity levels in surface water makes it undrinkable and increased salt in water and soils is toxic to plants.

 Hurricane Andrew destroyed over 28,000 homes in August 1992.
 Hurricanes Jeanne, Ivan, Frances and Charley in 2004 destroyed 27,500 housing units.
 The Southern US was attacked by 17 major storms during the 2005 hurricane season.
 Hurricane Katrina did extensive damage in August 2005 to the Gulf coast of the US.
 Early damage costs; were estimated at $150 billion, the worst natural disaster in U.S. history.
 Hurricane Rita soon followed on Sept 24 and became the most intense hurricane in the Gulf of Mexico but caused less damage, because it made landfall in less populated areas -- no consolation to the people in Texas and Louisiana who suffered a direct hit.
 Hurricane Sandy in October 2012 damaged a wide swath of the east coast and became the second-costliest hurricane in United States history.
-Estimates as of 2015 assessed damage to have been about $75 billion.
+Estimates as of 2015 assessed damage cost at $75 billion.
 At least 233 people were killed along the path of the storm in eight countries.

 Forest Fires are increasing every year with increasing costs and environmental degradation.
-See Forest Fires

 Political action should swift and definitive, but of course, it is not.
 Politicians are short-term administrators who tend to be inexperienced and poorly informed.
 In all fairness to politicians, some of them began their careers with high hopes of improving the world, but discovered as they matured in politics that they could only court the favor of those with vested interests, power, money and influence.
 The realist might say that the politician can only do what is political expedient and this usually means what is in his or her best interest in the next two to four years.
 The task of leading fellow Homo Sapiens from a self-destructive path requires an intelligent consensus and leadership from compassionate superheroes who think in terms of centuries, even millennia.